-This policy provides guidelines for media releases and media access to scenes of disasters, criminal investigations, emergencies and other law enforcement activities.
+This policy provides guidelines for the release of official [department/office] information to the media.
+It also addresses coordinating media access to scenes of disasters, criminal investigations, emergencies, and other law enforcement activities.

 The ultimate authority and responsibility for the release of information to the media shall remain with the Chief of Investigations.
 In situations not warranting immediate notice to the Chief of Investigations and in situations where the Chief of Investigations has given prior approval, Division Commanders, Chief of Investigationss, and designated Public Information Officers ([PIO]s) may prepare and release information to the media in accordance with this policy and the applicable laws regarding confidentiality.